Mary Poppins Returns: Box office

-Mary Poppins Returns grossed $172 million in the United States and Canada, and $177.6 million in other territories, for a total worldwide gross of $349.5 million against a production budget of $130 million.
+The film grossed $172 million in the United States and Canada, and $177.6 million in other territories, for a total worldwide gross of $349.5 million against a production budget of $130 million.

 In the United States and Canada, the film was projected to gross $49–51 million from 4,090 theatres over its first five days (including around $35 million in its first weekend) and a total of $75 million over its first week of release.
-The film made $4.8 million on its first day of release and $4.1 million on its second.
-It went on to gross $23.5 million its opening weekend (a total of $32.3 million over its first five days), finishing below expectations but second at the box office behind fellow newcomer Aquaman.
+It made $4.8 million on its first day of release and $4.1 million on its second, and went on to gross $23.5 million its opening weekend (a total of $32.3 million over its first five days), finishing below expectations, but second at the box office behind fellow newcomer Aquaman.
 It then made $6.1 million on Monday and $11.5 million on Christmas Day for total week opening of $49.9 million.
-In its second weekend the film increased by 20.5% to $28.4 million, remaining in second, and in its third weekend made $15.9 million, finishing third behind Aquaman and newcomer Escape Room.
+In its second weekend, the film increased by 20.5% to $28.4 million, remaining in second, and in its third weekend made $15.9 million, finishing third behind Aquaman and newcomer Escape Room.